Once out of nature I shall never take

 – W.B.Yeats – from Sailing to Byzantium

-A dedicated teacher of young people, Wendy was driving on a Sunday morning – on a cold winter day in November – to teach make up lessons… and on a patch of black ice just outside Ithaca, NY she met a tragic end.
+A dedicated teacher of young people, Wendy was driving on a Sunday morning – on a cold winter day in November – to teach make up lessons.
+On a patch of black ice just outside Ithaca, NY she met a tragic end.

 She was a friend and one of the finest pianists I’ve ever known… too shy to dance at parties, yet not too shy to perform Ligeti for Ligeti – and to his satisfaction!
 For her memorial concert in 1997 I performed the premier of this piece – IN MEMORIAM: WENDY MARANISS… This work uses the letters of her name in the music and celebrates aspects of her personality… perhaps those that we shared.